 I’m always inspired by entrepreneurs who come up with brilliant ideas to make the world a better place, and then go out and turn their ideas into reality.
-I also get really excited by family-run start-ups, which might have something to do with the way we run Virgin and the fact that I work with my dad and brother!
+I also get really excited by family-run start-ups, which might have something to do with the way we run Virgin.

 Dad has always stressed the importance of delegating and surrounding yourself with people who bring different skillsets and different ideas, so it’s wonderful to see it reinforced in another family business!

 Something tells me this is just the beginning for Loral and Eishel.
-Dad would have to agree too, after picking Sustainably as his top start-up of the year for 2019.
-The team is currently finding new charity partners, launching a B2B platform to connect retailers and employers, raising investments and scaling partnerships in the UK – with a vision to go global.
+Dad would have to agree too, given that he picked Sustainably as his top start-up of the year for 2019.
+The team is currently finding new charity partners, launching a B2B platform to connect retailers and employers, raising investments and scaling partnerships in the UK with a vision to go global.
 I can’t wait to see their business and their impact continue to grow.